-Cooking chicken wings from frozen is a quick way to get dinner ready without the hassle and time of defrosting them.
+Cooking chicken wings from frozen is an easy way to get dinner ready without the hassle and time of defrosting them.

-These chicken wings can be ready in only 35 minutes with 2 ingredients – chicken wings and oil.
+These chicken wings can be ready in 50, unfussy minutes.
+Place them in the oven, set the timer, and that’s it.
 It’s a quick and convenient way to prepare protein for your meal.
 You can serve them with any vegetables, grains, and sauces you would like.
 The possibilities are endless.

 Whether you buy wings frozen and already cut from the freezer section of your grocery store or buy them fresh then cut and freeze them yourself, you can cook them from frozen.